jonbhanson/flutter_native_splash/README.md

 ## I got the error AAPT: error: style attribute 'android:attr/windowSplashScreenBackground' not found
 This attribute is only found in Android 12, so if you are getting this error, it means your project is not fully set up for Android 12.
 Did you [update your app's build configuration](https://developer.android.com/about/versions/12/setup-sdk#config)?

+## I see a flash of the wrong splash screen on iOS
+This is caused by an [iOS splash caching bug](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update), which can be solved by uninstalling your app, powering off your device, power back on, and then try reinstalling.

 ## I see a white screen between splash screen and app
 1. It may be caused by an [iOS splash caching bug](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update), which can be solved by uninstalling your app, powering off your device, power back on, and then try reinstalling.